hamza-kaka/HumidityControl/README.md

 # HumidityControl
-repo to get temp and humidity values and control a humidifier
+repo to get temp and humidity values and send command via BLE to control a humidifier